jaggu1367/data-quality-inspector/README.md

 ## What’s in this repo?

 - **Define rules** (e.g., “this column must not be null”, “values must be in this set”) and store them in SQLite.
-- **Validate** DataFrames or CSV files against those rules and get pass/fail results.
+- **Validate** DataFrames, SQLite tables, or CSV files against those rules and get pass/fail results.
 - **Track history** of every validation (timestamps, batch IDs, full results).
 - **Use from code or CLI**—create rules, list them, and run validations from Python or the command line.